 St Joseph's Catholic Academy is a Roman Catholic secondary school with academy status, located in Hebburn, South Tyneside.
 South Tyneside has a population where 20.6% of residents are living in an income deprived household and 17.2% of working age adults in employment deprivation (2019).
-Our proportion of free school meals (16%), pupil premium (26%) and special educational needs (11%) is in line with the national average.
+Our proportion of pupil premium (21.0%) and special educational needs (15.7%) is broadly in line with the national average.